pravega/pravega/documentation/src/docs/security/securing-standalone-mode-cluster.md

 4. If enabling SSL/TLS, ensure that the server's certificate is trusted.

-   Note: This step is only needed the first time you run SSL/TLS-enabled standalone mode with a certificate.If you have already imported the certificate earlier, you don't need to do it again the next time you launch the server.
+   Note: This step is only needed the first time you run SSL/TLS-enabled standalone mode with a certificate.
+If you have already imported the certificate earlier, you don't need to do it again the next time you launch the server.

    A server certificate can be rendered trusted via either Chain of Trust or via Direct Trust.